billyjbryant/PokeAlarmWiki/Server-Settings.md

 # Copy this file to config.ini and modify to suit your needs
 # Uncomment a line (remove the #) when you want to change its default value.
 # Multiple arguments can be listed as [arg1, arg2, ... ]
-# Number of arguments must match manager_count or be a single arguement (single arguements will apply to all Managers)
+# Number of arguments must match manager_count or be a single argument (single arguments will apply to all Managers)
 # To exclude an argument for a specific manager, use 'None'

 # Server Settings